History of Icon Accreditation

 Icon Accreditation is awarded by the Institute of Conservation and aligned to Icon's Professional Standards.

+Icon Accreditation is open to all professional conservator-restorers regardless of their area of practice or material specialism.
 Becoming an Accredited Conservator-Restorer (ACR) demonstrates to clients, employers and peers that an individual has an in-depth knowledge of conservation, a high degree of competence, sound judgement and a deep understanding of the principles which underpin their practice, by showing that they are proficient across Icon’s professional standards in conservation.

 The Icon Accreditation assessment is a demanding and rigorous process which reflects the high level of competence and professionalism required of conservator-restorers.
 It is designed to be of an equivalent standard to the assessment processes in other professions, including the chartered professions.
 It is therefore likely to require a significant investment of time and commitment from applicants to undertake.